Climate

 Global collaboration

-To lend more weight to our voice, we are also joining Climate Action 100+, an alliance of international investors and – with over 600 participating institutions – currently the largest investor coalition on climate issues.
-Its purpose is ‘to ask that the world’s largest corporate greenhouse gas emitters take necessary action on climate change’.
+Climate Action 100+ is the world’s largest coalition of investors on climate issues.
+All signatories to the initiative share a common goal ‘to ask that the world’s largest corporate greenhouse gas emitters take necessary action on climate change’.

 A proud participant of Climate Action 100+